pulumi/workshops/github-aws-cicd-advanced/README.md

 <!-- markdownlint-disable MD033 -->

 > [!NOTE]
 > **Presenter**: Any steps labeled "[prep]" should be completed prior the workshop.
-Any steps labeled "[live]" should be completed live.
+Any steps labeled "[live]" are meant be completed live.
 In addition, all steps should have a completed version with the `-done` suffix in case the live demo goes awry.

 ## 🧰 Prerequisites